-Economics Offenders.
-Similar to drug offenders, majority (60%) of these participants took full responsibility for their criminal acts.
-Y., lived very normal life and worked as a lawyer.
-Her father got into financial trouble and she decided to help him and loaned the money from a loan shark with a very high interest.
-When she couldn't pay the debt she began stealing money from her clients accounts.
-She was sentence to 3 years for fraud:
+Economic Offenders.
+Similar to drug offenders, the majority (60%) of these participants took full responsibility for their criminal acts.
+Y. lived very normal life and worked as a lawyer.
+Her father got into financial trouble and she decided to help him and borrowed money from a loan shark at a very high interest rate.
+When she couldn't repay the debt, she began stealing money from her clients’ accounts.
+She was sentenced to three years for fraud:

-I do not blame the loan shark for these, only myself….
-I was convicted
+I do not blame the loan shark for this, only myself….
+I was convicted…

 In three cases of my clients - here I was guilty.
-To most customers I returned
+To most customers, I returned

 the money through my ex-husband.

-This participant not only took responsibility but also felt regret.
-Some of them tried to compensate their victims.
+This participant not only took responsibility, but also felt regret.
+Some of the other economic convicts also tried to compensate their victims.

 Domestic Violence.
-Similar to other crime categories, majority of these participants clamed to full or partial personal responsibility.
-For example, S., was convicted for 25 years for conspiracy to committee murder.
+As with the other crime categories, the majority of these participants claimed to full or partial personal responsibility.
+For example, S., was convicted for 25 years for conspiracy to commit murder.
 She was convicted of planning to kill her husband with her lover.
-S. described at trial the abuses she suffered for year from her late husband and didn't know her lover's plans for killing her husband.
+At her trial, S. described the abuses she had suffered for years from her late husband, and claimed she didn't know about her lover's plans for killing her husband.
 But at the end, she was convicted of murder:

 I was convicted because I was stupid.
-I was the first suspect because I complained to the police for abuse.
+I was the first suspect because I complained to the police about abuse.
 So, they [police] thought I had the biggest motive to kill my husband.
-And went to the motive of a mystery lover.
-And I started lying - I said no. Lying to the end even when J [the lover] was arrested and took full responsibility for the murder.
-I knew that J is mitting with the husband and told him that it would end very bad.
-But he [lover] went anyway.
-But I conceal it and ended up getting a life sentence as well.
+And then they went to the motive of a mystery lover.
+And I started lying - I said no. Lying to the end even when J. [the lover] was arrested and took full responsibility for the murder.
+I knew that J. was meeting with my husband and told him that it would end very bad.
+But he [J.] went anyway.
+But I concealed it and ended up getting a life sentence as well.

-S., blamed the situation she couth up in, lying to the police, and the police determination of her culpability as the main reasons for her conviction but in the end she took responsibility that her actions might led her lover to try and hurt her husband.
+S. blamed the situation she had gotten caught up in, lying to the police, and the police determination of her culpability as the main reasons for her conviction, but, in the end, she took responsibility that her actions might have led her lover to try to hurt her husband.

-The main finding in this analysis is that in all offenses we could observe participants who claim to full or partial responsibility for their criminal acts.
-The majority of full responsibility acknowledgement can be observed at economics offenders.
+The main finding in this analysis is that across all the offenses, we could observe participants who assumed full or partial responsibility for their criminal acts.
+The majority of those acknowledging full were economic offenders.

-Responsibility to the Current Offense and History of Abuse in Three Time Frames
+Responsibility for the Current Offense and History of Abuse in Three Time Frames

-The previous analysis addressed the participants' criminal lifestyle as it reflected from the life story interviews.
-This chapter presence analysis using Author, et al., (20xx) semi-structured interviews, the references to the offenses of which they had been convicted and the history of abuse presented in three time frames: present tense: “I committed the offense because…”; retrospective perspective of the offense: “Factors that led me to break the law…”; hypothetical state: “I could have prevented the offense…” The range of the answers can be classified into four categories:
+The previous analysis addressed the participants’ criminal lifestyles as it reflected from the life story interviews.
+This chapter presents analysis using Author, et al., (20xx) semi-structured interviews, the references to the offenses of which they had been convicted and the history of abuse presented in three time frames: present tense: “I committed the offense because…”; retrospective perspective of the offense: “Factors that led me to break the law…”; hypothetical state: “I could have prevented the offense…” The range of the answers can be classified into four categories:

 Depends on me.
 I could have prevented the criminal act – taking full responsibility;